What can I expect when MFA is deployed on my Oxford SSO account?

 MFA prompts should be expected at the start of each session.
 Over time, with repeated use of the same devices from the same locations, these prompts may decrease in frequency.
 Some systems may prompt for MFA more often than others, and unusual account activity may also increase the frequency of MFA prompts.
 Simply changing or staying on the same IP address is not enough to either trigger or suppress MFA prompts on their own.

-If you use several different browser sessions (chrome, Firefox, edge etc.) you will be prompted to authenticate after timeout for each browser session
+If you use several different browsers, such as Chrome, Firefox or Edge, you will be prompted to authenticate after timeout for each browser session

-Note: In addition to the above some services may require you to refresh your login, these rules are imposed by the individual services, for example Outlook Web Access, after 8 hours of inactivity
+In addition to the above some services may require you to refresh your login more frequently and these rules are imposed by the individual services.
+For example Outlook Web Access (OWA) logs you out after 8 hours of inactivity

 - Outlook (Windows, Android, Mac/iOS)